1. Warren Hastings was the first ___________.

 Explanation: He wanted systematic administration of justice under Company supervision.

-43. Hastings’ revenue reforms were partially successful because:
+43. Hastings’ revenue reforms were partially successful because___________.

 A) Peasants gained full protection